namanagrawal88/namanagrawal88/README.md

 - 👋 Hi, I’m @namanagrawal88
-- 👀 I’m interested in Web development
+- 👀 I’m interested in programming and Web development
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React JS
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me
+- 📫 How to reach me mailto:singhal108naman@gmail.com

 <!---
 namanagrawal88/namanagrawal88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.